 Susan Levine has served since 1994 as executive director of Hospice of the Valley.
-Over that period the agency has grown from serving 130 patients a day with a $5 million annual budget to caring for about 4,000 patients daily with a $203 million annual budget.
+Over that period the agency has grown from serving 130 patients a day with a $5 million annual budget to caring for nearly 17,000 patients a year with a $162 million annual budget.

 Levine is a passionate advocate of community-based end-of-life care.
 Currently she serves as chair of Hospice Association of America and is a member of the National Association of Home Care and Hospice Board.
 She also serves on the Health Care Policy Advisory Council of Harvard Medical School.

 Levine has a bachelor’s degree in educational psychology.
 Her early career focused on elementary school teaching and retail management for Saks Fifth Avenue.
 At midlife she obtained her nursing degree, worked as a hospital staff nurse, then managed a home health care company.
 She is among "Arizona's 48 Most Intriguing Women," a diverse group selected for the Arizona Centennial Legacy Project by the Arizona Historical Society and the Arizona Community Foundation.
 Awards include ASU Center for Non-Profit Leadership Executive Director of the Year; NAHC Lifetime Achievement Award; ASU College of Nursing Distinguished Person’s Award, and Anti-Defamation League Leader of Distinction Award.